University of South Dakota National Music Museum

 Dignity Statue & Missouri River Overlook

-Heading west on I-90, we stopped at the Chamberlain Information Center for a break to stretch our legs.
+Heading west on I-90, our family stopped at the Chamberlain Information Center for a break to stretch our legs.
 For those in larger vehicles, there is plenty of parking with extra large spaces for RVs and trucks.
 However, it is worth the stop alone for the chance to view the magnificent 50-foot tall Dignity statue, honoring the indigenous people of the Dakotas, as well as to enjoy the mighty Missouri River overlook.

 - Address: Chamberlain, South Dakota, located between exits 263 and 265 on Interstate 90